-The rights of employers during the lockdown
+What are the rights of employers during the lockdown?

 With South Africa’s lockdown well and truly underway, companies are facing unprecedented times.
 Even when the country was in the throes of the State of Emergency in the 80s and early 90s, work continued, albeit with strict social controls in place and a strong police and military presence.
 But business as usual has not been possible for many organisations, leaving employers perplexed about the issue of salary payments.
 Nicol Myburgh, Head of the HCM Business Unit at CRS Technologies, examines the situation.